Sophie Aberle

 Sophie Bledsoe Aberle (née Herrick; July 10, 1896 – October 1, 1996) was an American anthropologist, physician and nutritionist known for her work with Pueblo people.
 She was one of two women first appointed to the National Science Board.

 Early life and education

 Sophie Bledsoe Herrick was born in 1896 to Albert and Clara S. Herrick in Schenectady, New York.
 Her paternal grandmother and namesake was the writer Sophia Bledsoe Herrick.
 Sophie was educated at home and had a brief marriage at age 21 to a man surnamed Aberle, which surname she chose to keep.
-She began attending University of California in Berkeley but switched to Stanford University, earning a bachelor's degree in 1923, a master's degree in 1925, and a Ph.D. in genetics in 1927.
+She began attending University of California, Berkeley but switched to Stanford University, earning a bachelor's degree in 1923, a master's degree in 1925, and a Ph.D. in genetics in 1927.
 She then attended medical school, earning an M.D. from Yale University in 1930.
 While a student, she worked as an assistant histologist, embryologist, and neurologist, and as an anthropology instructor.